 If you want to create a job board site with listings in multiple languages, we recommend using WPML.

 You can find documentation for setting up your multilingual job board site here:

-Note: If you encounter any issues setting up your multilingual site, please open a support ticket with WPML here.
-They will investigate the issue and then get in touch with our developers if any updates are necessary.
+Note: If you encounter issues setting up your multilingual site, please open a support ticket with WPML here.
+They will investigate the issue and then contact our developers if any updates are necessary.